Srinagar: Mughal rule

-Shah Jahan made Kashmir into a separate Subah (province) with its administrative seat at Srinagar in 1638.
-The Aali Masjid was built during the reign of Aurangzeb (1658–1707), as was the Safa kadal bridge over the Jhelum.
+Shah Jahan made Kashmir into a separate Subah (province) in 1638 with its administrative seat at Srinagar, which was designated a pargana.
+His heir apparent prince Dara Shikoh visited the Kashmir valley frequently, and built the Pari Mahal—a palace, pleasure garden and centre for intellectual discourse and astronomy on the site of a ruined Buddhist monastery—and a stone mosque for his spiritual master Mullah Shah, whom he had met during his first visit to Kashmir in 1640.
+Aurangzeb (1658–1707) did not share the fondness for Kashmir of his predecessors, and visited the valley only once during his reign.
+The Aali Masjid was expanded and the Safa kadal bridge was built over the Jhelum river during his reign.
 The moi muqaddas, a relic believed to be the hair strand of prophet Muhammad's beard, also arrived in Kashmir during this time, and was housed in a Mughal palace at Hazratbal, which became the Hazratbal Dargah.
 A number of Europeans visited the city during the later Mughal period.
 (Note: These include physician Francois Bernier and priests Ippolito Desideri and Manoel Freyre.)